Napsbury Park: Early history

 Prehistoric or Roman activity is indicated by cropmarks to the east of the railway in Napsbury hospital grounds; and again on the north side of the hospital.
 Documentary evidence suggests the existence of a lost medieval settlement.
 Early Napsbury is mentioned in the Domesday Book, when it was called Absa and owned by Cedric, a vassall of Archbishop Stigand: it had a house called Tylehouse which was associated with tile and brick workings.
 It is known that there were people settled there with tofts, smallholdings or farms, since tithes were payable in the 14th century.
 The house on the Napsbury estate was later owned by Sir Nicholas Bacon, father of Sir Francis Bacon.

 Napsbury Hospital

 The site became occupied by the Middlesex County Asylum in 1905.
 This facility, which became the Napsbury Hospital, continued to operate on the site until its official closure in 1998.

 Redevelopment

-After the closure of the hospital, Crest Nicholson acquired the site and built the current residential development sympathetically around the existing wood and parkland areas.
+After the closure of the hospital, Crest Nicholson acquired the site and built the current residential development around the existing wood and parkland areas.
 Now consisting of approximately 500 residences spread over newly built detached, terraced and townhouses also apartments converted from the original buildings.
 Features include multi-use tennis courts, cricket and sports pitches, a sports pavilion building and footpaths throughout the extensive woodland.

 There is currently planning permission for the first commercial and retail units on the site, which will build upon the settlement's village status.